Editorial Policies

 The authors and reviewers are required to inform the editors of the conflict of interest.
 The authors are explicitly requested to declare any conflict of interest at the submission of a revised manuscript.
 The reviewers are obliged to inform the subject editor or Editor-in-Chief of any conflict of interest as soon as the such situation is manifested.
 Descriptions of potential situations of conflict of interest are provided in the Publication Ethics policies.

 Economic and Business Review is an open-access journal.
 No publication charges or author fees are made.
 All articles are permanently free for everyone to read, download, copy and distribute.
-Permitted reuse is defined by the following user licenses: Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND).
+For articles published before 2025, permitted reuse is defined by the following user license: Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND).

 The authors retain the copyright in addition to the scholarly usage rights and the University of Ljubljana, School of Economics and Business receives the publication and distribution rights.